Yangmingism

+It is sometimes called the Lu-Wang school by people who wish to emphasize the influence of Lu Jiuyuan.
+The Lu-Wang school (or Xinxue) was seen as a rival to the Cheng–Zhu school (or Lixue) school named after its leading philosophers, Cheng Yi and Zhu Xi.

 Yangming's philosophy was inherited and spread by his disciples.
-Eventually, Yangmingism took the dominating place of Cheng-Zhu School and started to have followers outside China.
+Eventually, Yangmingism overtook the dominance of the Cheng-Zhu School and started to have followers outside China.
 Yangmingism became an influence on the incipient anti-foreigner movement in 19th century Japan.
 In the 20th century, Japanese author and nationalist Yukio Mishima examined Yangmingism as an integral part of the ideologies behind the Meiji Restoration as well as further samurai resistance, in particular the Shinpūren rebellion.

+Some have described it as influential as the Cultural Revolution for its idea of internal transformation.